lekjart/ginzburg-landau/README.md

 # Background

-In 1994 I finished my Phd thesis under the supervision of professor Pierre Coullet from the University of Nice - Sophia Antipolis.
+In 1994 I finished my Phd thesis under the supervision of professor Dr. Pierre Coullet from the University of Nice - Sophia Antipolis.
 The title of the thesis was "Strong Resonances in a Field of Oscillators and Bifurcation of Defects" and its subject was to investigate the patterns emerging in the two-dimensional Ginzbur-Landau equation in the presence of parametric forcing.

 There are two subjects in this thesis.
 In the first part, a qualitative method to classify and predict the structure of defects in reaction-diffusion systems is